DocsAI Video Analysis

 Processed videos are served through the /api/video/stream proxy endpoint, which supports byte-range requests for efficient scrubbing.
 The proxy allowlists Modal, Supabase, and Frame.io hosts.

-Access is protected by HMAC-signed tokens -- clients call /api/video/sign (which requires authentication) to obtain a time-limited signed URL, then pass that to the stream proxy.
+Access to the stream proxy is protected by HMAC-signed tokens -- clients call /api/video/sign (which requires authentication) to obtain a time-limited signed URL, then pass that to the stream proxy.
 The middleware bypass for /api/video/stream (required to avoid 431 errors from range request cookies) is compensated by this token verification.

 AI Insights Panel